 So the red pill’s presence here is not so much about the content of the scene, as about what it reveals about the female author’s attitude toward pointless posturing and incoherent drama.
 Here’s the relevant passage, which occurs at the end of Ch 1 (I’ve elided some text for brevity; you’re welcome).
 The narrator’s 9-year-old son is speaking about the Big Bad, Malcolm.
-It’s important to note here that the backstory is that Malcolm is a serial killer who’s also a werewolf.
+It’s important to note here that Malcolm is a serial killer who’s also a werewolf.

 “We want to meet Malcolm–”

 A snort from the doorway.
 Kate [the narrator’s early-teens daughter] walked through, arms crossed almost exactly like her father’s, and the scowl on her face probably an exact mirror of my own.
 “No,” Kate said.
 “We don’t want to meet Malcolm.
 He’s a murdering psychopathic son of a beyotch.
 We know what Malcolm is.
 Which is exactly why we need to meet him.
 Look him in the eye and let him know if he so much as touches us, he’ll regret it.”